II - PRODUCTION - THE LIVES

 This common view of human will seemed to me completely misguided, which is why I wanted to study it.
 First of all, if we had much more time to live, we would no longer face the obligation of “choosing one life,” meaning we could conceivably be a doctor for 50 years and go back to school and become and engineer for 50 and then, why not, be a painter for another 50 years.
 Paralysis in the face of a choice only makes sense if the choice entails giving up on the forsaken options.
 Indeed, the paralysis that people fear stems from the fact that many choices are mutually exclusive.
 If you can only afford one trip but you’re hesitating between Australia and Patagonia, or you can only pursue one career but you’re hesitating between doctor and footballer, the fact you can’t do both can realistically lead to a form of paralysis – out of fear of regretting the chosen path and never being able to experience the forsaken one.
 But these are mutually exclusive only because of time scarcity: if you had more time, you could conceivably do both and so they are not mutually exclusive anymore.
 If you knew you could do both, one after the other (and while there may be tricky decisions to make in order to decide which to do first) I fail to see how one would end up choosing nothing rather than both, or, indeed, everything.

 In fact, most of the existential dilemmas we face, I believe, stem directly from the limited amount of life-time we are allotted, which is why overall I am a strongly in favor of life extension (other challenges associated with this perspective are admittedly far more consequential and worth thinking about – such as economic inequalities and long-term overpopulation).
 Were we to have more time, inevitably new sources of stress and complexity would arise (the biggest issue I can see would have to do with mental fatigue), but I believe it would be a beneficial revolution for people whose will is strong and inexhaustible.
-And this I contend is potentially the case for everyone, despite what many may themselves think, because most of the reasons why they suspect that they would be lazy or paralyzed with infinite time come from the very effects that our current limited time has on our will, namely that it rushes it with the chase and urgency it imposes (thus tiring it and making us want to rest) and forces it to make compromises it doesn’t want to make or simply can’t resolve (thus breaking it and making us bad decision makers).
+And this I contend is potentially the case for everyone, despite what many may themselves think, because most of the reasons why they suspect that they would be bored or indecisive with infinite time come from the very effects that our current limited time has on our will, namely that it rushes it with the chase and urgency it imposes (thus tiring it and making us want to rest) and forces it to make compromises it doesn’t want to make or simply can’t resolve (thus breaking it and making us bad decision makers).